You might not need to pay Homebuy Loans and you may be even receive a refund

 By law, lenders must:

-- Indicate where you can obtain free independent debt advice
+- Provide you with information on where you can obtain free independent debt advice

-- Giving you reasonable time to repay possibly freezing interest and additional charges.
+- Giving you ample time to repay the loan, possibly freezing interest and additional charges.

 I’ve written more about what to do if you can’t pay back your loan here.

-If Homebuy Loans UK has treated you unfairly, you may be entitled to a refund even if you have paid off the loan within the last six years.
-You can expect to be refunded all the interest you have paid on the loan along with any additional charges, plus 8% interest on any refunds – this adds up to £1000s for some readers.
+If Homebuy Loans UK has treated you in a way which is not in-keeping with the regulations, you could be entitled to receive a refund, even if the loan has been paid within the last six years.
+In this case, you should expect to receive a refunded on all the interest you have paid on the loan, together with any additional charges, plus 8% interest on all refunds.
+This may result in you receiving £1,000’s, in some cases.